 |Ze (pronounced zee)||Zir/Hir||Zirs/Hirs||Zirself/Hirself|

-This isn’t a comprehensive list however, and individuals in your team may identify with different gender expressions.
-So, it’s important to ask for their input before rolling out custom email signatures.
+However, this isn’t a comprehensive list, and individuals in your team may identify with different gender expressions.
+So, asking for their input before rolling out custom email signatures is essential.

 Starting the conversation

 Some of your team may already include their preferred gender pronouns in their email signature.
 But spreading the message to the whole team encourages more widespread adoption.

 Even those who haven’t experienced misgendering can support others by adding their preferred pronouns to their email signature.
 It’s a show of support for those who have and normalizes the idea that we risk upsetting our friends and colleagues by simply assuming their gender identity.

 Let your team know it isn’t compulsory but explain it can be a positive sign of unity with their friends and colleagues.
 And that if they want to opt-in, the business can make it simple for them to update their signature.

 If you’re using an email signature management solution, consider sending a survey out to the team, in which they can select their preferred gender pronouns and whether they’d like to opt-in or out of adding them to their email signature.